Misfit911/SentimentFlow/README.md

 ## **License**

 This project is licensed under the Creative Commons Zero v1.0 Universal - see the LICENSE file for details.

+Check out this blog for the project [link here](https://sentimentflow.blogspot.com/2024/09/public-sentiment-toward-apple-and.html)